 The chemistry program is staffed by energetic and dynamic individuals dedicated to fulfilling our mission by providing a comprehensive program for transfer and CTE students.
-Although a relatively small percentage of our students go on to a bachelor's program in Chemistry, our program serves those pursuing degrees in the Life Sciences, Physical Sciences, Engineering, and pre-professional programs such as the medical, dental, and veterinary fields.
-For example, our CHEM 60 course serves as an entry point for students who wish to enroll in the nursing and dental hygiene programs.
+Although a relatively small percentage of our students go on to a bachelor's program in Chemistry, our main program serves those pursuing degrees in the Life Sciences, Physical Sciences, Engineering, and pre-professional programs such as the medical, dental, and veterinary fields.
+Our CHEM 60 course serves as an entry point for students who wish to enroll in the nursing and dental hygiene programs.
 We also have a basic skills course offering, Chem 100, which helps to prepare students for a transfer or CTE path that requires more advanced chemistry courses.

 There is a possibility that the department will offer an AST Chemistry degree in the future now that the CCC/CSU TMC (Transfer Model Curriculum) for Chemistry may conform to the unit load for SRJC Chemistry classes (specifically Organic Chemistry, CHEM 12A/12B).
-In addition, the program is aware that the cannabis industry may bring more opportunities for Sonoma Country residents, and some members of the Chemistry Program are starting to think about offering training in this innovative field.

 The physics program is also staffed by energetic and dynamic individuals dedicated to fulfilling our mission by providing a comprehensive program for transfer and CTE students.
 Although a relatively small percentage of our students go on to a bachelor's program in Physics, our program serves those pursuing degrees in the Life Sciences, Physical Sciences, Engineering, and pre-professional programs such as the medical, dental, and veterinary fields.
 Our Physics 1 course serves as an entry point for students who have not taken physics in high school to prepare them for the rigors of problem-solving.
-Courses such as Physics 20, 20L, 21, 21L, and 11 prepare students interested in programs such as biology, physical therapy, and kinesiology.
+The main (calculus-based) sequence for Engineering and Physical Science students is Phys 40, 41, 42 and 42.
+Courses such as Physics 20A, 20B and 11 prepare students interested in programs such as Biology, Physical Therapy, and Kinesiology.